tapestry-cloud/search-plugin/README.md

-# search-plugin
+# Search Plugin
-Search Indexer for Tapestry static sites
+This is a placeholder repository for a future Taprstry plugin that brings search to your static sites.